 Japan’s Naoya “The Monster” Inoue is one of the fastest-rising boxing stars of today.

 Fans call him “The Monster” due to his incredible punching power and relentless body attack.
-He is today ranked the world’s best bantamweight by boxing statistics and records website, Boxrec.com.
-Featuring a perfect 21-0 record, including 18 knockouts, Inoue is also widely considered one of the best pound-for-pound boxers in the sport.
+He is today ranked the world’s best super bantamweight by boxing statistics and records website, Boxrec.com.
+Featuring a perfect 25-0 record, including 22 knockouts, Inoue is also widely considered one of the best pound-for-pound boxers in the sport, and the only Japanese boxer in history to be ranked #1 pound-for-pound by the popular boxing magazine, The Ring.

-Notable victories include wins over Omar Andrés Narváez, Nonito Donaire, Jason Moloney, and Michael Dasmariñas, among others.
+Besides Fulton, his other notable victories include wins over Omar Andrés Narváez, Nonito Donaire, Jason Moloney, Michael Dasmariñas, and Paul Butler, among others.
 Because of the ominous knockout threat he carries in every fight, Inoue is thought to be one of the most avoided fighters in the sport today.

 We analyze Inoue’s fast and furious boxing style, what makes him such a great fighter, his biggest weapons in the ring, and all the qualities that make him unique in this fighter breakdown.